Onyx-Nostalgia/python-blueprint/README.md

 uv run nox -s lint_fix
 ```

-## Automated Code Formatting
+## Automated Code Formatting 🛠️

 [Ruff][Ruff] is used to automatically format code and group and sort imports.
+It ensures that your code adheres to the project's style guidelines and is easy to read.

 To automatically format code, run: